princessirabor/ECE6254/README.md

 # ECE6254
-Project for classification of ECG signals
+Project for classification of ECG signals.